-dfhack.gui.revealInDwarfmodeMap(pos[,center]) dfhack.gui.revealInDwarfmodeMap(x,y,z[, center])
+dfhack.gui.revealInDwarfmodeMap(pos[,center[,highlight]]) dfhack.gui. revealInDwarfmodeMap(x,y,z[,center[,highlight]])

 Centers the view on the given coordinates.
 If center is true, make sure the position is in the exact center of the view, else just bring it on screen.
+If highlight is true, then mark the target tile with a pulsing highlight until the player clicks somewhere else.